There’s Nothing Funny or Romantic about a RomCon

 Once the victim has been fully ensnared, the scammer will make a request for money.
 This can be for a variety of reasons, such as an emergency situation or for travel expenses to come and meet the victim in person.
 In some cases, the scammer may even claim to have fallen in love with the victim and ask for a large sum of money to invest in a business or pay off a debt.

-The scammer will often continue to make requests for more money, leading the victim down a path of financial ruin.
+The money never seems to be quite enough.
+The scammer will continue to make requests for more money, leading the victim down a path of financial ruin.
 In some cases, the scammer will even use the personal information obtained from the victim to steal their identity or access their financial accounts.

 Scams to Watch For